Hannah is a Physical Chemistry Technical Specialist and works in Chemistry within the Rosalind Franklin Building at NTU’s Clifton Campus.

 She trained Laboratory Apprentices in Chemistry Techniques and on Analytical equipment and became their Mentor throughout their apprenticeship.

-She was also involved in Outreach events to promote STEM to young people, and visited schools to get them to solve Engineering problems via the use of a practical.
+She was also involved in Outreach events to promote STEM to young people, and visited schools to get them to solve problems via the use of a practical.